 - Making connections for future job opportunities

-The majority of study takes place at Queen’s Medical Centre, Nottingham, where we have a Clinical Skills Centre and additional drop-in facilities where students can practice in a simulated environment.
-We also work with seven hospitals in partnership with five hospital trusts, to deliver the clinical practice parts of the course.
+The majority of study takes place at Queen’s Medical Centre, Nottingham, where we have a Clinical Skills Centre and drop-in facilities where students can practice in a simulated environment.
+We also work with eight hospitals in partnership with six hospital trusts, to deliver the clinical practice parts of the course.
 This is done through our 'home and away' model.

 The trust sites are:

 - Nottingham University Hospitals (City Hospital and Queen's Medical Centre, Nottingham)

 - United Lincolnshire Hospitals (Lincoln and Boston)

 - Sherwood Forest Hospitals (Mansfield)

 In your first year you will be allocated to one of our clinical placement sites, known as your 'home' base.
 For your second year you will then be allocated to a different site, which is your 'away' base.
 You will return to your original 'home' clinical placement site for your third year.

 Please note that students receive four free uniforms for their placements.